a miniature ship 110 affordable hotels in Belfast

 7. The Clayton Hotel

 If you’re traveling with children, the Clayton Hotel is ideal.
-It is among the few hotels in Belfast with a heated pool, no doubt an added attraction for kiddies and parents alike.
+It is among a handful of hotels in Belfast with a heated pool, no doubt an added attraction for kiddies and parents alike.

 a red carpet outside a hotel 10 affordable hotels in Belfast